getnikola/nikola/docs/manual.rst

 Nikola comes with some Markdown Extensions built-in and enabled by default, namely a gist directive, a podcast directive, and ``~~strikethrough~~`` support.
+You can find documentation for all extensions [in python-markdown's docs](https://python-markdown.github.io/extensions/).

 Jupyter Notebook
 ````````````````